| |

 Visit Kanazawa On Your Way From Shibu Onsen To Kyoto

 Kanazawa is the perfect halfway point between Shibu Onsen and Kyoto.
-We even opted to stay the night to explore even more of the city, because there’s A LOT to see in Kanazawa!
+I even opted to stay the night to explore even more of the city, because there’s A LOT to see in Kanazawa!

 Kanazawa is the leading producer of gold leaf in Japan, has one of the only last surviving Samurai houses, and has castle grounds and gardens to explore!